simple-ware/guessio-site/docs/security.md

 - **Dependency hygiene:** Regular updates and automated checks.

 ## Report a vulnerability
-Please email **simpleware@mail.com** with a description, reproduction steps, and impact.
+Please email **support@simple-ware.co.uk** with a description, reproduction steps, and impact.

 **Please do not** publicly disclose before we confirm a fix or 90 days pass (whichever is sooner), unless mutually agreed.